qeda/library/README.md

 QEDA Library
 ============

-Library of ready-for-use electronic components for [QEDA.js](https://github.com/qeda/qeda).
+Library of ready-for-use electronic components for [QEDA](https://github.com/qeda/qeda).

 Manufacturers
 =============

-Abbreviation is used in QEDA.js as component preamble.
+Abbreviation is used in QEDA as component preamble.
 It corresponds to subdirectory name in this repository (except letter case).

 Abbreviation            | Name
 ------------------------|---------------------------